Home

 The Skylight Room The Skylight Room The Skylight Room The Skylight Room The Skylight Room The Skylight Room The Skylight Room

-The Skylight Room, with its skylight, is the room that David found, the ‘window’ in the corner marking where the sliding door had been.
+The Skylight Room is the original 'lost' room', the ‘window’ in the corner marking where the sliding door had been.

-The room had started out as the Station´s boiler room, one whose use most of us have never even heard of.
-The large boiler it originally housed was used to fill metal foot warmers (available to passengers for rent) as the carriages, especially in winter, could be freezing.
+The room started out as the Station´s boiler room, once used for a purpose most of us have never even heard of, ie. to fill metal foot warmers.
+Passengers could then rent them, as the carriages , especially in winter, could be freezing.

-(While you´re in this room, do have a look at the facsimile copy of the North Eastern Railway´s tile map of 1903 showing their rail network - then the largest in the world.)
-The fern, to Mary´s grief, was cut down during an over-zealous cleaning job.
+While you´re in this room, do have a look at the facsimile copy of the North Eastern Railway´s tile map of 1903 showing their rail network - then the largest in the world.
+A few original maps still exist, one at Morpeth Station and in the National Railway Museum in York.
+The fern, to Mary´s grief, had to go..

 The Red Room